Amos47/2400/GLOSSARY.md

 Frugal; stingy; careful.

+## proxy

+Something or someone that stands in the place of the original, which is unavailable or unmeasurable for whatever reason.

 ## requirements

 What systems are expected to accomplish.
 What the party requesting the system needs the system to do.